nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FRIDAY can get your contact management tasks done faster than traditional GUI apps.

-### Table of Contents
+* Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------
 ## Quickstart

-1.Ensure you have Java 11 or above installed in your Computer.
+1. Ensure you have Java 11 or above installed in your Computer.

-2.Download the latest FRIDAY.jar from here
+2. Download the latest FRIDAY.jar from here

-3.Copy the file to the folder you want to use as the home folder for your FRIDAY system.
+3. Copy the file to the folder you want to use as the home folder for your FRIDAY system.

-4.Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.

 --------------------------------------------------------------------------------------------------------------------
 ![Startup.png](images/Startup.png)